bauerflorian13/CloudComputing/README.md

 * open browser and navigate to localhost:5000

 **Note:** At the moment this is under developement and the instruction abough may change.
 So this are more or less just some notes.

+### Using Docker

+* Install docker and docker-composer (on mac additional boot2docker or similar tool)
+* cd into src/ folder
+* run docker-composer up
+* open browser and navigate to localhost:5000